We Influence Policy. We Work for Change.

 Diplomacy students learn alongside faculty and visiting scholars who join our community for a semester or two.
-Dispatched from his work with the UN Office for Disarmament Affairs, Tsutomu Kono, is in conversation with students at Seton Hall this year.
+Dispatched from his work with the UN Office for Disarmament Affairs, Tsutomu Kono, was in conversation with students at Seton Hall recently.
 Kono's work focuses on the impact of the pandemic on UN processes and how the world’s leading intergovernmental organization will respond in a post-pandemic world.

 If you can't make this webinar, register for one of our upcoming information sessions: